shaznan/speech-therapy-app/docs/assets/Section_breakdown.md

 **Features**:

-- Write Articles using react-draft-wysiwyg editor according to the user's preference. <br>
+- Write Articles using react-draft-wysiwyg editor. <br>
-- Allow user to delete article if user is author of the article.
+- Delete article if user is author of the article.
 - View verified articles wriiten by experienced psychologists <br>
 - View articles written by the community <br>